seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

 Installing Dependencies and GHC
 -------------------------------

 Stack will install the correct version of GHC for our project.
+This is cool because people working with you will all be in step.
 Let's give it a shot: run this in your project folder

     $ stack setup